wolfSSL/wolfssl/IDE/Renesas/e2studio/RA6M4/README.md

 |FreeRTOS+TCP|v2.3.2+fsp.3.4.0a|
 |FreeRTOS - Buffer Allocation 2|v2.3.2+fsp.3.4.0a|

-## Setup Steps
+## Setup Steps and Build wolfSSL Library

 1.)
 Import  projects from [File]->[Open projects from File System]

-+ Select folder at /path/to/wolfssl/IDE/Renesas/e2studio/RA6M
++ Select folder at /path/to/wolfssl/IDE/Renesas/e2studio/RA6M4
 + Deselect the Non-Eclipse project, RA6M4, by clicking the checkbox\
    Only the folders with 'Eclipse project' under 'Import as' need to be selected.